SURINDER-GIRI/FriendsForever/README.md

 To be most successful in life,always forget the problems that you have faced in your life.
 But never forget the lessons that those problems taught you. by Buddhism

+NAME DEEKSHA RANI
+STUDENT ID-1893173

+WITHOUT YOUR INVOLEMENT YOU CANNOT SUCCEED.
+WITH YOUR INVOLEMENT YOU CANNOT FAIL-APJ ABDUL KALAM